Posted on 5/20/2022

 The term Redneck Riviera is credited to a writer for the New York Times named Howell Raines.
 In 1978 he wrote a whimsical article entitled: Living it up on the Redneck Riviera, which was about famous rich NFL quarterbacks Richard Todd and Kenny Stabler who had the money to live wherever they wanted to but chose the shores of Lower Alabama (locals call it LA), to become their offseason home.
 It is somewhat unique to be in a part of the nation that is actually further south than Alabama, but that's precisely where the Florida Panhandle is and where these sugary shores became known as the Redneck Riviera.
 Due to its close proximity to southern cities like Atlanta, New Orleans, Montgomery, Birmingham, and Nashville the vast majority of visitors to the "Redneck Riviera" originally came from the Deep South.
 These cities are an easy drive distance.

-Some locals say Destin should really be named The Hampton’s for the Poor although ‘poor’ is obviously a relative term here.
-The average list price along South Walton's Scenic 30A currently stands at around $1,300, 000.
-In Destin and Miramar Beach, almost 25% of all homes and condos for sale are listed for $1,000,000 or more.
+Some locals say Destin should really be named The Hampton's for the Poor although 'poor' is obviously a relative term here.
+The average single-family list price along South Walton's Scenic 30A currently stands at around $3,600,000.
+In Destin and Miramar Beach, average vacation home list prices are at $3,400,00 and condos for sale are listed at an average of $1,300,000.
 National celebrities have chosen The Emerald Coast as their second home or a favorite place to visit.

 In 1983 a contest was held in Fort Walton Beach to rename this part of the coast with a more attractive title for the precious shoreline here.
 A junior high school student named Andrew Dier won $50 in the contest with the name Emerald Coast.
 The name provided the perfect description of the jewel-toned Gulf of Mexico, which usually glows and glitters in glorious emerald hues.
 It applied originally to Fort Walton Beach as well as Destin to the east and Navarre Beach towards the west.
 Fort Walton Beach had been named The Miracle Strip back in the 1950s when early tourists flocked there due to an amusement park and pier built on the Gulf.